borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros 8/README.md

 _Please note:_ `main.lua` depends on a few assets in the `res` folder.
 Consider copy-pasting the resources from `Super Mario Bros — Final`.

 _Please note_: the movement of the creatures is the subject of the next update.
-In this increment, the game populates the game with creatures, and has the player reacts a collision with their static version.
+This increment populates the game with creatures, and has the player reacts a collision with their static version.

 ## Utils

-"creatures.png" is modified to have every creature in three variants.
+`creatures.png` is modified to have every creature in three variants.
 The first two show the "alive" states, and are alternated as the creature moves.
 The latter shows the "hit" state, and is perhaps meant to be shown right before the game removes the entity.

 The `GenerateQuadsCreatures` function is specified to build a 2D table, where each nested table describes a creature through its different states.
 This means the `render` function is inherently different from that of the player — a class in which the sprites are provided in a one dimensional table.